 Who wants to step barefoot onto a cold hard floor in the middle of winter?
 No one.

 Carpet not only feels warm to the touch, it helps keep rooms insulated.
 So, you can walk around without socks or slippers if you choose to.

-And you won’t crank up the heater as much as you might with hard surface floors.
+And you won’t crank up the heater as much as you might with hard surface floors, like linoleum.
 So, your energy bill may also be less.

 2. Because it is soft, carpeting is also safe.

 Kids run through the house and can fall.
 Elderly people sometimes struggle to get around.